 RCD Authentication

-The RCD authentication service shall perform RCD authentication, either by constructing an “rcd” PASSPorT or by adding “rcd” PASSporT claims to a “shaken” PASSPorT, as specified in [draft-ietf-stir-passport-rcd].
+The RCD authentication service shall perform RCD authentication, either by constructing an “rcd” PASSPorT or by adding “rcd” PASSporT claims to a “shaken” PASSporT, as specified in [draft-ietf-stir-passport-rcd].

-When constructing an "rcd" PASSPorT, the RCD authentication service shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the "shaken" PASSporT defined in [ATIS-1000074].
+When constructing an "rcd" PASSporT, the RCD authentication service shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the "shaken" PASSporT defined in [ATIS-1000074].

-When adding “rcd” PASSporT claims to a “shaken” PASSPorT, the RCD authentication service must populate the base shaken claims as specified in [ATIS-1000074].
+When adding “rcd” PASSporT claims to a “shaken” PASSporT, the RCD authentication service must populate the base shaken claims as specified in [ATIS-1000074].

 The RCD authentication service shall include an “rcd” claim.
 The "rcd" claim must contain a “nam” key value pair and may contain the additional optional key value pairs defined for the "rcd" claim in [draft-ietf-stir-passport-rcd].
 The RCD authentication service shall populate the values of the key value pairs of the “rcd” claim based on information obtained from an authoritative database.